If you plan to collect money or sell articles for the benefit of charitable or other purposes, you may require a Street Collection Permit from us.

 Your application will not be automatically granted as it is in the public interest that your application is processed before it can be granted to ensure public security and that applications are not fraudulent.

-If you'd prefer, you can contact us for an application pack, or you may print an application form and other documents from the downloadable documents at the bottom of the page and send them to us through the post or bring them to our reception.
+If you would prefer, you can contact us for an application pack, or you may print an application form and other documents and send them to us through the post or bring them to our reception.

 For details of our postal address, how to find our reception and reception opening times please contact us.